Certified by the Idaho Transportation Department as a Woman Owned, Disadvantaged Business Enterprise (DBE)

 Linnéa Hallam, Ph.D.

 Linnéa Hallam is a public historian who provides clients with expert historical research and analysis.
-She has consulted extensively with the U.S. National Park Service, authoring histories of southwestern national monuments and the National Trails program.
-As a scholar, Linnéa studies and writes about European and American encounters with Ancestral Puebloan sites and teaches a graduate course in Heritage Tourism.
+She has consulted extensively with the U.S. National Park Service, authoring histories of Southwestern National Monuments, Casa Grande Ruins, and the National Trails program.
+As a scholar Linnéa writes about European and American encounters with Ancestral Puebloan sites in the Southwest and teaches a graduate course in Heritage Tourism.
 She meets the Secretary of the Interior’s Professional Qualifications Standards for History and Architectural History.
-As a researcher, Linnéa has accessed collections at the National Archives-College Park, Bancroft Library, Huntington Library, and numerous state, local, and university repositories.
-She makes newspapers.com and ancestry.com bend to her will.